anthonygrees/compliance-workshop/windows_inspec.md

 ![Windows Version](/images/7http.png)

 ### Step 8: Check Windows Tasks
-Use the http InSpec audit resource to test an http endpoint.
+Use the windows_task InSpec resource to check the state of tasks.

 ```bash
 control 'WINDOWS TASKS' do